It might sound a bit Gwyneth at GOOP – but is there a link between gluten and anxiety? After six months without gluten, I’m convinced.

 But what’s science got to say about gluten and anxiety?

 I’m a prolific Googler, so I did what I always do, and starting tapping away.
 Does gluten cause anxiety?
 Is there a link between gluten and anxiety?
-Can gluten make me sad?
+Can bread make me sad?
 And so on.
 It quickly became apparent that I wasn’t alone.
 Turns out there’s a whole host of people who have noticed a substantial mood and anxiety improvement after going gluten free.